MCPI-Revival/MCPI-World-Edit/README.txt

 Data of Block to be replaced 2/2 0
 Replacenear: Same thing, only you give it a radius.
 Note that this will scan every single air block, and could take a while.

-Thanks for downloading, and if there is any features you would like added, feel free to tell me!
+Thanks for downloading, and if there are any features you would like added, feel free to tell me!
 Please report any bugs.

 Known bugs: